bafanarw/bafana-programming-challenge/README.md

 ## About Us:

-Bafana.io making it easier for Africans working in the creative economy to collect tips/payments from fans on their apps, blogs & websites. ﻿It takes just a few minutes to set up.
+Bafana.io is making it easier for Africans working in the creative economy to collect tips/payments from fans on their apps, blogs & websites. ﻿It takes just a few minutes to set up.

 ## What we are looking for